prankstr/hassio-s3-backup/hassio-s3-backup/README.md

 📆 Creates backups on a configurable schedule</br>
 ♻️ Sync backups to S3</br>
 🧹 Housekeeping of old backups</br>
-📌 Pin Backups to prevent them from being rolled</br>
+📌 Pin backups to prevent them from being rolled</br>